 Betting Odds Explained

-There are three main ways they are presented: American, fractional and decimal.
-Each style is a little bit different, so let’s delve into them to get a better understanding.
+There are three main ways they are presented: American, fractional, and decimal.
+Each style is slightly different, so let’s delve into them to understand better.

 • New York Yankees -140